georgo/homebridge-raspberrypi/README.md

 }]
 ```
 If you want value timing update, you can set 'interval' attribute in minutes.
 Default value is 3 minutes.
-I recommend to use lower interval, than 10 minutes.
+I recommend to use lower interval than 10 minutes.

 ```
 "accessories": [{